The Press

 Spring 2023

-Like most presses, we have acquired a large number of dingbats through the years, so several pages will be devoted to a display of some of the more interesting and unusual examples from our cases.
-Since for well over a hundred years ‘stock cuts’ were used in advertising to designate dentists, ironmongers, livery stables, optometrists, butchers and so on, these are readily available.
-The most interesting examples are more purely decorative: classical images of gods and drooping damsels with lyres, stylized floral arrangements, cityscapes, animals, holiday images, or elaborate borders with putti busy about this and that.
-We anticipate an enjoyable few hours making choices and laying out the pages.
-Obviously for many of them this pamphlet will provide the only possibility of an appearance.
-A quick census taken recently suggests that to show them all would involve a tightly packed octavo of several score pages, so we will have to be selective.
+Like most presses, we have acquired a large number of dingbats through the years, so several pages are devoted to a display of some of the more interesting and unusual examples from our cases, cunningly arranged.
+For well over a hundred years ‘stock cuts’ were used in advertising to designate dentists, ironmongers, livery stables, optometrists, butchers and so on, and these are still common in printers’ cases.
+However, the most interesting examples are more purely decorative: classical images of gods and drooping damsels with lyres, stylized floral arrangements, cityscapes, animals, holiday images, or elaborate borders with putti busy about this and that.
+We passed an enjoyable day making choices and laying out the pages.
+For many of them this pamphlet will obviously provide the only possibility of their making an appearance.
+A quick census taken during the process proved that to show all the dingbats we have in respectable condition would involve a tightly packed octavo of several score pages, so we have had to be selective.

 150 copies.
 8½ by 5½ inches [216 by 140mm].
 12pp.
-Hand-set in Joanna in red and black on Mohawk Letterpress, with wood engraved headpiece by Sarah Chamberlain, and numerous examples of dingbats.
-Sewn into printed wraps of St-Armand Canal.
+Hand-set in Joanna in red and black on Mohawk Letterpress, with wood engraved headpiece by Sarah Chamberlain, and numerous examples of dingbats printed from the original castings.
+Sewn into printed wraps of St-Armand Canal Sisal Currant.

 PRICE: C$55.00